-Date and Time Settings
+Date and Time Settings Help 🤋

 Date: 03/06/2011

 Time: 22:16:06

 Time Zone: Pacific Time Zone

 Edit

-3 Click Edit.
-You cannot edit the KeySecure's Date and Time fields when NTP is enabled.

-4 Modify the Date, Time, and Time Zone fields as follows:

-- Date Use the drop-down lists to set the month, day, and year. - Time Use the drop-down lists to define the current hour, minutes, and seconds. - Time Zone Use the drop down list to select a time zone. - 5 Click Save.
+- 3 Click Edit.
+You cannot edit the KeySecure Date and Time fields when NTP is enabled. - 4 Modify the Date, Time, and Time Zone fields as follows: - Date Use the drop-down lists to set the month, day, and year. - Time Use the drop-down lists to define the current hour, minutes, and seconds. - Time Zone Use the drop down list to select a time zone. - 5 Click Save.

-If you adjust the date and time settings forward, any log rotations scheduled for the skipped time period will not occur.
-You can rotate those logs manually using the Log Viewer page.
+If you adjust the date and time settings forward, any log rotations and automated backups scheduled for a time that is skipped will not occur.
+You can rotate such logs manually using the Log Viewer page.